 The air raid took place at about 11.30 in the morning of the 11th, a group of bombs fell; one on the facade and the front part of the roof, destroying the upper part of the west front; and the other fell on and destroyed the Ovetari chapel completely.

 The frescoes of Andrea Mantegna were destroyed and reduced in dust and small pieces, and what could be saved, was put in eighteen cases.

 Andrea Mantegna, Niccolò Pizzolo and Giovanni d’Alemagna

-The notary Antonio Ovetari left a large sum of money for the decoration of the family chapel in the Church of the Eremitani .
+The notary Antonio Ovetari left a large sum of money for the decoration of the family chapel in the church of Eremitani .
 His widow Imperatrice Ovetari in 1448 commissioned a heterogeneous group of artists, Giovanni d’Alemagna, Antonio Vivarini from Murano, and the younger Nicolò Pizzolo and Andrea Mantegna to decorate her chapel.
-Mantegna in particular was at the beginning of his career, but he was already important as an artist, so that he received many commissions.
+The painter Andrea Mantegna was at the beginning of his career, but he was already important as an artist, so that he received many commissions.
 Nicolò Pizzolo was an artist with a marked ability to render an almost sculptural volume to the painted figures.
-In the original project, Antonio VIvarini had to paint the arch with Stories of the Passion of Christ, which was never executed, the cross vault and the right wall ( Stories of San Cristoforo ) and the rest, that is, the left wall ( Stories of San Giacomo Maggiore ) and the apse.
+In the original project, Antonio Vivarini had to paint the arch with Stories of the Passion of Christ, which was never executed, the cross vault and the right wall ( Stories of San Cristoforo ) and the rest, that is, the left wall ( Stories of San Giacomo Maggiore) and the apse.